Everything You Need to Know About San Francisco’s Newest Chinese Food Emporium, China Live

 Cold Drinks Bar

 This is a sleek, secret bar located on the second floor of China Live.
-Beverage director Duggan McDonnel created this luxuriously intimate space with a focus on Scotch whiskey.
+This luxuriously intimate space with a focus on Scotch whiskey.
 Most cocktails feature a single malt and are served to you by elegant, tuxedoed bartenders.

 The retail area of China Live is truly something to behold.
 It’s a majestic collection of unique flavors and experiences that you can take into your own home.
 You can find spices, teas, condiments, produce, cookware and cutlery – all of the highest quality.
 If you’re just here to browse, ask a guide to help you explore and learn more about the products and Chinese cooking.